 How is each ECHO session structured?
 Each ECHO session consists of a didactic presentation by the ECHO's expert faculty and real patient case discussion presented by participating providers.
 During each ECHO session, participants learn skills and receive clinical pearls from the expert faculty didactic presentation and the case discussion and recommendations.

 How much does it cost to participate?
 Enrollment is now open at no cost for the next curriculum year.

 Who should participate?
 Primary care medical providers, behavioral health providers, or care team members who work in Ohio (or in an Appalachian region in a bordering state) are welcome to join and register.

 When do sessions occur?
 This Project ECHO will occur twice monthly for one hour.
-Our kickoff session for the aging module will occur on October 18, 2022, and sessions will occur every 1st and 3rd Tuesday of each month from 12pm to 1pm ET.
+Our kickoff session for the aging module was on October 18, 2022, and sessions occur every 1st and 3rd Tuesday of each month from 12pm to 1pm ET.